General Camp Questions:

 Will students learn to read sheet music, play by ear, or both?

-Both, however many of our clinicians only teach traditional music by ear, so it is a skill that is taught at this camp.
+Both, however a few of our clinicians only teach traditional music by ear, so it is a skill that is taught at this camp.

 Are there group performances or showcases during or at the end of the camp?